-If you’re concerned about the indoor air quality in your home in Las Vegas, you may be surprised to learn that many household products contain high amounts of VOCs.
-The first step to improving the indoor air quality in your home is to better understand what VOCs are and how they could be negatively affecting your home environment.
+Are you concerned about the indoor air quality in your home in Las Vegas?
+Then, it may surprise you to learn that many household products contain high amounts of VOCs.
+The first step to improving the indoor air quality in your home is to better understand what VOCs are.
+Then, you need to understand how they could be negatively affecting your home environment.

 What Are VOCs and Where Do They Come From?

 Volatile organic compounds (VOCs) are gases that are emitted by a variety of sources.
-Common household products that contain high amounts of potentially harmful VOCs include:
+Common household products contain high amounts of potentially harmful VOCs.
+Some of these include:

 - Building materials like plywood, glues, and particleboard

 - Personal care products like hair sprays and perfumes

 - Cleaning products like cleansers, disinfectants, and aerosol sprays

 - Home improvement products like paints, varnishes, and paint strippers